 Louise Nevelson® sculpted assemblages from found wood objects and painted them all one color, most notably black.
 She went on to brilliantly use other materials, e.g. Cor-Ten steel, aluminum, Plexiglas.
 Her unique process transformed everyday materials into compositions that transcended space and altered the viewer's perception of art.
 Exhibition rooms of monochromatic works on the floor, walls and sometimes hanging from the ceiling, allowed the visitor passage through her world of the mysterious, of the fourth dimension.

 Nevelson also considered her persona as an extension of the sculptures and delightfully collaged ethnic clothing with jewelry, her head wrapped in scarves and riding hats, and eyes highlighted with layers of velvety black mink eyelashes into a unique fashion, making Eleanor Lambert's "Best Dressed International Women" fashion list in 1977.

-1899 Born September 23 in Pereiaslav near Kiev, Russia.
+1899 - Born September 23 in Pereiaslav near Kyiv, Ukraine.
 Isaac Berliawsky and Anne Minna Ziesel Smolerank had four children: Nathan, Louise, Anita and Lillian.

 Studied voice with Metropolitan Opera Coach, Estelle Liebling, New York.

 1922 - Son Myron (Mike) was born.